-Based on neural network output jets are uniquely associated with clusters with priority given to highest DNN score.
-Fraction of the jets associated correctly to the truth cluster is about $60\%$ and flat over different mass points.
-The fraction of events where all jets were assigned correctly is increased with the mass of the resonanses from 13$\%$ for $m_X, m_Y = (900, 600)$ GeV to 26$\%$ for $m_X, m_Y = (1900, 1600)$ GeV.
-Thus, for the scenarios with high resonance masses we found the largest DNN outperformance over jets set selection based on metric eq. (\ref{metric}) in term of $m_X$ and $m_Y$ reconstructed masses resolution (see Figure \ref{fig:mass_combo_eval}).
-While the distributions for backround $t\bar{t}$ process found to be rather stable under different DNNs applications (see Figure \ref{fig:mass_combo_eval_tt}).
-The distributions of the $m_X$ at Fig.~\ref{fig:mass_combo_eval} and Fig.~\ref{fig:mass_combo_eval_tt} are used directly to perform a statistical analysis in Section \ref{section_b3}.
+Sequential DNN model with five hiden layers is chosen with parameters selected by trial and error.
+The number of hidden neurons started at twice the size of the input layer and decreased to doubled size of the output layer.
+For the hiden layers ``ReLU'' activation function is used while ``Linear'' and ``Sigmoid'' activation functions are used for input and output layers respectively.
+As loss function binary cross entropy is chosen.
+Input features are normalized to a range $[0, 1]$, while the log transformation is also applied to long tail distributions such as $p_T$ of the jets.
+To estimate importance of the input variables shown in the Table \ref{tab:dnn_vars} we use Permutation feature importance measure \cite{https://doi.org/10.48550/arxiv.1801.01489}, calculating the changes in DNN prediction error in the considered sample when tested values of the probed feature are shuffled over the dataset.